In more than 65 countries, our employees work to fulfil our vision of creating a future worth living. For patients. Worldwide. Every day.

-We want our employees to feel empowered and appreciated, which is why we attach great importance to inclusion and diversity – not just as a smart thing to do, but as the right thing to do.
+We want our employees to feel empowered and appreciated, which is why we attach great importance to diversity, equity, and inclusion – not just as a smart thing to do, but as the right thing to do.

 Diversity is defined in a broad way, including – but not limited to – age, gender, nationality, cultural and ethnic origin, sexual orientation, disability, educational background, and work experience.
 Diversity can only be effective in the context of inclusion.
 We define inclusion as giving people the feeling that they are respected and valued as unique individuals.
-Consequently, our global inclusion and diversity efforts focus on enhancing the sense of belonging of all our employees worldwide.
+Consequently, our global diversity, equity, and inclusion efforts focus on enhancing the sense of belonging of all our employees worldwide.

 We do this at a global, regional and local level through:

 - Creating and reviewing policies